hypirion/clj-xchart/docs/tutorial.md

 #!/usr/bin/env inlein

 '{:dependencies [[org.clojure/clojure "1.8.0"]
-                 [com.hypirion/clj-xchart "0.1.0"]]}
+                 [com.hypirion/clj-xchart "0.2.0"]]}

 (require '[com.hypirion.clj-xchart :as c])

 ;; your code here
 ```

-I'll assume that the namespace `com.hypirion.clj-xchart` is required and aliased
+The code below assumes that the namespace `com.hypirion.clj-xchart` is required
-to `c`, either like in the inlein example above, or in a `ns` form.
+and aliased to `c`, either like in the inlein example above, or in a `ns` form.

 ## Visualising